fin-hypergrid/core/README.md

 See the [polymer component page](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/) for api documentation and demos.

 ## Getting Started
-[Hypergrid Openfin Installer](https://dl.openfin.co/services/download?fileName=hypergrid-demo-installer&config=http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.json) the openfin installer to see the demo running on your desktop.
+Use the [Hypergrid Openfin Installer](https://dl.openfin.co/services/download?fileName=hypergrid-demo-installer&config=http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.json) to install an openfin startup link and see the demo running on your desktop.
-Here is a [guide for polymer](https://www.polymer-project.org/) to help get you rolling with Google's Polymer.

-#About
+#About Hyperger by Openfin
-The Hypergrid control is a polymer web component, canvas based open source general purpose grid.
+The Hypergrid control is a [Google polymer](https://www.polymer-project.org/) [web component](http://webcomponents.org/presentations/), canvas based open source general purpose grid.
 The purpose of this project is to address the Finance/Big Data community's desire for a high performance, unlimited row data-grid.
 At the moment, it is in an beta stage and still has ongoing work to be completed.
 These include bug-fixes/features/automated testing/etc.  Please try it out and let us know what you think.

 ## PluggableGridBehaviors
 The design makes no assumptions about the data you wish to view which